max-cotton/dotfiles/.github/README.md

     1. Replace the monitor name in ~/.config/hypr/hyprland.conf and ~/.config/hypr/hyprpaper.conf with the name outputted by `hyprctl monitors all`

-    2. Set the home and lockscreen/sddm wallpapers by creating the following symlinks:
+    2. Set the home and lockscreen wallpapers by creating the following symlinks:

       - ```
         ln -s path-to-image ~/Pictures/home-wallpaper